chyyuu/kis/kis-paper.md

 In 1997, Eric Steven Raymond wrote a famous paper "The Cathedral and the Bazaar", and he put forward famous "Linus's Law", less formally, "Given enough eyeballs, all bugs are shallow.".
 Linus was directly aiming to maximize the number of person-hours thrown at debugging and development, even at the possible cost of instability in the code and user-base burnout if any serious bug proved intractable.The linux kernel hackers beleive that given a large enough beta-tester and co-developer base, almost every problem will be characterized quickly and the fix obvious to someone.
 [The Cathedral and the Bazaar paper].

-From the statistic from the linux kernel source code repository in 8~10 years, we can see the rate of change in the kernel is high and increasing, with between 8,000 and 12,000 patches going into each recent kernel release.
+From the statistic from the linux kernel source code repository in 8~10 years, we can see the rate of change in the kernel is high and increasing, with between 8,000 and 12,000 changesets(patchs) going into each recent kernel release.
 These releases each contain the work of over 1,000 developers representing nearly 200 corporations [Linux Kernel Development 2012].
 There are more new or improved subsystems were added, more regressions or bugs were fixed, more developers joined the active kernel hacker group.
 Almost all these statistical data from  industry or academiia[????]  rveal the linux kernel will be more stable in current develop mode and the plentiful diligent top hackers??.

 An important signal of this paper is that archor kernel stability's hope on enough eyeballs of kernel developers/testers in open source communication are wrong.
 We urge the kernl development community to give them their due share of attention.
-From our  investigate, we consider there are  unprecedented bug/regression-finding/bug-fixing difficulties and pressure to current and nearly future development of linux kernel, and the main factors make "Linus's Law" become invalid are the distributed version control system, quick rolling development model, looseld coupled developers with Novelty Seeking psychology and complex huge code base.
+From our investigate, we consider there are unprecedented bug/regression-finding/bug-fixing difficulties and pressure to current and nearly future development of linux kernel, and the main factors make "Linus's Law" become invalid are the the change of major parts of bug, distributed version control system, quick rolling development model, looseld coupled developers with Novelty Seeking psychology,   and complex huge code base.

+From our investigate on bugzilla.kernel.org, we found current bug detection technologies and tools can effectively reduce the diagnosis and resolution time of memory bugs (such as NULL pointer, memory leak, etc.).
+However, we also found that there still exist many simple memory bugs such as NULL pointer dereferences and uninitialized memory reads, indicating memory bug detection tools have not been used at their full capacity.
+Concurrency bugs account for a small portion of bug reports, probably because they are underreported.
+But semantic bugs(configure bug, app-special bug ) are the dominant root causes, as they are application specific and difficult to fix.

-The develop mode based on git is a double-edge sword.
+The development model based on git is a double-edge sword.
 On the one hand, git allow developer spend more time developing in private local software repository, so more developers can work in the different or same part of linux kernel parallelly.
 On the other hand, one hacker's changesets in kernel carry bugs and regressions which will influence the other parts developed by other hackers.
-Judging by the pains that a typical kernel developer encountered in the daily hacking, there are a lot tesing improvements need to be proposed.
+Judging by the pains that a typical kernel developer encountered in the daily hacking, there are a lot tesing improvements need to be proposed for kernel developtment model.

 The shape of kernel developers like a pyamid, the peak point is Linus, the second level includes senior maintainers, suach as Andrew Morton, etc, the third level includes subsystem maintianers, the last level developers are new featuren providers, driver providers, kernel testers, etc. The most part of kernel developers were in low level and focused on provding new features ,and only a few were interested in kernel testing.
 Kernel testing requires (a) that the testers are able, diligent, and motivated enough to do boring test works from day to day; (b) that the tester can easily repeat the errors and give the detailed accurate information to the right responsible developer.[KS2012: The future of kernel regression tracking].
 If someone have above ability, they will choose to be a kernel developer provding new features with great honour.
 The high level maintainers have to do a lot of merge work alone with testing works, but they are too busy to do sufficient testing works.
 So there are not  enough eyeballs.